epics-extensions/EPNix/doc/src/introduction.md

 - Declarative configuration: define what you want in your IOC in a declarative and extensible manner.

-- Unit and integration tests: TODO
+- Integration tests: write tests using Python, by starting a virtual machine with your IOC running.

 <sup>1</sup>: Currently, the epics-base package is not 100% reproducible, some
-work is being done towards that.
+work is being done towards that, but it doesn't have much of an effect in practice.

 [Nix]: <https://nixos.org/guides/how-nix-works.html>